scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/send-coins.md

 ## Getting the UTXO Set

-The AVM stores all available balances in a datastore called Unspent Transaction Outputs (UTXOs).
+The X-Chain stores all available balances in a datastore called Unspent Transaction Outputs (UTXOs).
 A UTXO Set is the unique list of outputs produced by transactions, addresses that can spend those outputs, and other variables such as lockout times (a timestamp after which the output can be spent) and thresholds (how many signers are required to spend the output).

 For the case of this example, we're going to create a simple transaction that spends an amount of available coins and sends it to a single address without any restrictions.
 The management of the UTXOs will mostly be abstracted away.